fireflycons/local-os/docs/data-sources/private_ip.md

 - `ip` (String) - IP Address of the interface
 - `name` (String) - Interface name of the interface
 - `network` (String) - CIDR range of network to which the interface is connected

-## Limitations

-Currently it is not possible to determine the pirmary NIC on BSD-like systems (including MacOS), therefore `primary` will always be null.